-The age of the woman is an important factor.
+The age of the woman is an important factor for the issue of IVF over 40.
 However, by applying preimplantation genetic diagnosis to the women who are aged over 40 and considered to have good ovarian capacity, it is possible to achieve pregnancy 25-30%.

 If the hormone tests which are performed on the 3rd day of the menstruation and the ultrasonography showing that ovarian capacity and functions are appropriate, it is possible to apply IVF until the age of 45.
 However, it is recommended to investigate whether embryos are normal in terms of chromosomes with preimplantation genetic diagnosis method.